NayakSubhransu/CarPrice-Navigator/README.md

 ## 🌟 Future Improvements

-🧠 Incorporate deep learning models to further improve prediction accuracy.
+🧠 Incorporate deep learning models to further improve prediction accuracy. <br >
-🎨 Enhance the user interface for a more intuitive and user-friendly experience.
+🎨 Enhance the user interface for a more intuitive and user-friendly experience. <br >
-📂 Integrate additional data sources to increase the breadth and depth of predictions.
+📂 Integrate additional data sources to increase the breadth and depth of predictions. <br >
-🔄 Implement continuous learning and model updating for real-time accuracy.
+🔄 Implement continuous learning and model updating for real-time accuracy. <br >
-📱 Develop a mobile app for on-the-go access to car price predictions.
+📱 Develop a mobile app for on-the-go access to car price predictions. <br >

 ## 🤝 Contributions
 Contributions to CarPrice-Navigator are welcome and encouraged!
 If you encounter any issues or have suggestions for new features, please open an issue or submit a pull request.